Working with the user interface

 Dynamic Graph

-Dynamic Graph contains configuration data, dependencies, performance information, and health indicators.
+The dynamic graph contains configuration data, dependencies, performance information, and health indicators.
 It drives other components of Instana, from mapping and visualization to tracing and automated root cause analysis.
-Dynamic Graph is created and updated automatically.
-The definition of some components such as services, can be further specified through service configuration.
+The dynamic graph is created and updated automatically.
+The definition of some components, such as services, can be further specified through service configuration.

 For more information, see Leveraging the Dynamic Graph